Some information on data protection follows, which corresponds to the current legal requirements. It was created by a lawyer.

 15.2.
 The information provided by users can be stored in our customer relationship management system (“CRM system”) or a comparable request organization.

 15.3.
-We delete the requests, if they are no longer required.
-We check the necessity every two years; Inquiries from customers who have a customer account, we store permanently and refer to the deletion on the details of the customer account.
-Furthermore, the legal archiving obligations apply.
+We delete the inquiries if they are no longer required.
+We review the requirement every two years; We permanently save inquiries from users who have an account and refer to the information on the user account for deletion.
+The statutory archiving obligations also apply.

 16. Collection of access data and log files